-Imagine that you are a company that would love to trade on the open markets, but just want to go through all of the headaches of going public or if it doesn’t have enough funds to complete all of the necessary forms and paperwork.
-This is where an existing Penny Stock shell comes into play.
-A company can quite often pay a penny stock company $10,000 to $50,000 to go ahead and take over this penny stock’s shell.
+Imagine that you are a company that would love to trade on the open markets, but just don’t want to go through all of the headaches of going public or not having enough funds to complete all of the necessary forms and paperwork.
+This is where an existing Penny Stock shell company comes into play.
+A company can quite often pay a penny stock shell company $10,000 to $50,000 to go ahead and take over this penny stock’s shell.
 By doing this, the company that wanted to go public already has an established ticker, it has a certain follow-ship and can avoid having to go through the lengthy process of going public.
-Penny Stock shells make this process much easier.
+Penny Stock shell companies make this process much easier.

 Alright.
 Now that you are starting to get a better grasp on what we are talking about in terms of penny stock trading, I will go ahead and start getting into the deep stuff.
 When it comes to Penny Stocks, I will spill the beans on what you should and shouldn’t do.
 You my friend have just hit the jackpot.
 You should definitely make it a point to know, remember and look for the following things before buying a Penny Stock.
 I don’t care how good the penny stock sounds, how well the company website looks, how regular the company filings are.
 Heck, I don’t even care if your own mother suggested that you to buy a particular stock.
 The things that I will share with you right now will make it safer and less riskier for you to go ahead and purchase a penny stock.

 Great Share Structure Of a Penny Stock